appfog/afdocs/troubleshooting.markdown

 And you can check the crash logs:

     $ af crashlogs <appname>

+If your app has more than once instance:

+    $ af crashlogs <appname> --all

 The most common reason for an app to crash is running out of memory.